One of the rare instances where the group actually wore clothes.

 .
 She finally released one in 2010, but it was to mild success.
 She did, however, become a (temporary) judge and mentor on both the US and UK version of X Factor

 and is credited with bringing together One Direction

-It's been reported that the Pussycat Dolls will return in 2013, but with an all-new lineup
+It was originally reported that the Pussycat Dolls would return in 2013, but with an all-new lineup

 - PCD (2005)

 - Biker Babes: On the Doll Domination artwork.

 - Breakup Breakout: Nicole Scherzinger achieved some solo success throughout the UK and Europe.
 Jessica Sutta also scored a number-one Billboard Dance hit with "Show Me".

 - Breakup Song: "I Hate This Part", "Hush Hush", "Happily Never After" and others.
 The first two are widely considered to be surprisingly gentle songs for them, along with "Stickwitu".

 - Call-and-Response Song: Nicole and Timbaland in "Wait a Minute", Nicole and will.i.am in "Beep".

 - Canada, Eh?: Emmalyn Estrada is from Surrey, British Columbia.